HIP-infrastructure/datahipy/docs/index.rst

 Introduction
 -------------

-`bids_tools` is an open-source tool written in Python and encapsulated in a Docker image to handle neuroimaging data on the Human Intracranial EEG Platform (HIP) following Brain Imaging Data Structure (`BIDS <https://bids-specification.readthedocs.io>`__).
+`DataHIPy` is an open-source tool written in Python and encapsulated in a Docker image to handle neuroimaging data on the Human Intracranial EEG Platform (HIP) following Brain Imaging Data Structure (`BIDS <https://bids-specification.readthedocs.io>`__).

 Aknowledgment
 --------------

-If your are using `bids_tools` in your work, please acknowledge this software and its dependencies.
+If your are using `DataHIPy` in your work, please acknowledge this software and its dependencies.
 See :ref:`Citing <citing>` for more details.

 License information
 --------------------